oivinde/tinkering/lamp_simple/README.md

 Since the environemnt is isolated and I have not installed GUI on the ansible.demo.local machine, I just run lynx on the ansible.demo.local machine to show result of LAMP deploy.

 `lynx http://lab01.demo.local/index.php`

+If you want to use local client to access guest machines, create port forwarding rules on the NAT network DemoNet in VirtualBox.